MeteSayan/algorithms-ts/sorting-algorithms/comb-sort/README.md

 ### Best Case

-O(n) - In the best-case scenario, TimSort performs as efficiently as insertion sort when the input array is already partially sorted or contains a small number of inversions.
+O(n log n) - The best-case time complexity of Comb Sort is O(n log n), which occurs when the input array is already sorted or nearly sorted.
+However, this scenario is unlikely to occur in practice due to the nature of Comb Sort's gap reduction technique.

 ### Average Case

-O(n log n) - TimSort typically performs well on average, sorting most types of input data efficiently with a time complexity of O(n log n).
+O(n^2) - The average-case time complexity of Comb Sort is also O(n^2).
+Although Comb Sort improves upon bubble sort by introducing the gap reduction technique, it still exhibits quadratic behavior on average.

 ### Worst Case

-O(n log n) - In the worst case, TimSort performs as efficiently as merge sort, which has a time complexity of O(n log n).
-This occurs when the input array is completely unsorted or reverse-sorted, requiring multiple merge operations to sort the array.
+O(n^2) - In the worst case, Comb Sort performs as inefficiently as bubble sort, with a time complexity of O(n^2).
+This occurs when the input array is in reverse order, requiring a maximum number of comparisons and swaps.

 ### Space Complexity

-Auxiliary Space: O(n) - The auxiliary space complexity of TimSort is O(n) because it requires additional space proportional to the size of the input array for the merging step.
-This space is used to store temporary arrays during the merging process.
+Auxiliary Space: O(1) - Comb Sort requires only a constant amount of additional space (O(1)) for storing temporary variables and indices during the sorting process.
+It sorts the array in-place without requiring additional memory proportional to the input size.

-TimSort's performance and efficiency make it a popular choice for sorting large datasets in practice.
-It combines the strengths of merge sort and insertion sort, making it suitable for a wide range of input data and providing good performance in most scenarios.
+Comb Sort's time complexity is influenced by the choice of the gap reduction factor, which determines the rate at which the gap decreases during each iteration.
+While Comb Sort provides a simple and memory-efficient sorting algorithm, it is generally not as efficient as more advanced sorting algorithms like quicksort or mergesort for large datasets.
+However, it can be useful for sorting small or nearly sorted arrays efficiently.